codewithmanish102003/SongsAPI/README.md

-🎼 Project Title: Spotifii Songs API – Node.js + Express Backend
+🎼 Project Title: musicDev Songs API – Node.js + Express Backend

 📝 Description:
-This is the backend API for **Spotifii**, a music streaming web application.
+This is the backend API for **musicDev**, a music streaming web application.
 Built with **Node.js** and **Express.js**, this RESTful API handles requests for music tracks stored on **Cloudinary**.
 It provides clean endpoints to serve song data and streaming URLs for seamless integration with any frontend music player.

 🔧 Tech Stack:
 - Backend: Node.js | Express.js